What is dual enrollment?

 Can high school graduates apply for dual enrollment?

 Only currently enrolled high school students can take these courses.
 Eligibility is based on the anticipated graduation date provided on the dual-enrollment application.
 Once high school graduation requirements are met, dual enrollment is no longer available.
-However, high school graduates are welcome to take PCC Online classes by applying to take courses as undergraduate PCC students.

 Is dual enrollment available for international students?